- Democratic Member of the U.S. House of Representatives

 In 2000 Bass was a Los Angeles School Board member.
 Also in the the early part of that decade, she served on the advisory board of the Progressive Los Angeles Network, an organization whose leadership and agendas were controlled largely by the Democratic Socialists of America.

-After serving six years as a member of the California State Assembly, Bass in 2010 was elected to succeed the retiring Diane Watson as the Congressional Representative for California's 33rd District, a seat she continues to hold.
+After serving six years as a member of the California State Assembly, Bass in 2010 was elected to succeed the retiring Diane Watson as the Congressional Representative for California's 33rd District.
+She continues to serve in the U.S. House of Representatives, though in 2013 her district was renumbered as the 37th.
 Bass is a member of both the Congressional Black Caucus and the Congressional Progressive Caucus.

 In a May 2005 exchange on the Yahoo group AztlanNet News, Los Angeles Communist Party USA organizer Rosalio Munoz revealed the activist connections that he and fellow Communist Leroy Parra had maintained with Bass in the early 1980s.
 Munoz also stated that Bass had once been a member of the Venceremos Brigades, which Fidel Castro's Cuban intelligence agency organized and trained in guerrilla warfare techniques, and which covertly transported hundreds of young Americans to Cuba to help harvest sugar cane and interact with Havana’s Communist revolutionary leadership.